Emotional-Toys/animals-delila/README.md

 # animals-delila

-The friend model of the animals platform
+The friend model of the animals platform.

+## History

+Based upon fred with a push to a complete encompassed model.